Zole-s/Zole-s.github.io/README.md

 # QAI-1
 A Simple AI Running in your browser.
 Free and fast.

-THIS PROJECT IS NOT DONE YET BUT YOU CAN CONTRIBUTE IN MAKING AI
+**THIS PROJECT IS NOT DONE YET BUT YOU CAN CONTRIBUTE IN MAKING AI**

+Don't blame me because of my lack of knowledge, instead, you can make a pull request.

 # How to use?